jessepav/lacygoill-wiki-backup/awk/awk.md

     $1 < 0 { print "abs($1) = ", -$1 }     ✔
     │
     └ affiche une chaîne puis un nb

 ##
+# What's the difference between an awk program and an awk utility?

+An awk program is the code you write in an `.awk` file.
+An awk utility is a binary you run from the command-line (like `/usr/local/bin/gawk`).

+##
 # Install